BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 If anyone else would like to add some tests, please do!

+When adding tests, keep in mind that the tests will hang forever if a test is enabled but not defined

 ---

 Any other contributions and fixes are also welcome!